fnznhnzn/km_invoice_helper/README.md

 That way, no on-the-fly graphics generation breaks the scheduled creation of invoices such as in subscriptions. wkhtmldopdf will safely handle the qr code.

 Turns out, payment improves with an EPC.
-Less mistakes are made by the payor and more correct payment references are seen even from the sloppy accountants;).
+Less mistakes are made by the payor and more correct payment references are seen even from the sloppy of accountants;).

 Tested for European Union SEPA transactions.
 No idea how other parts of the world deal with this, PRs welcome!